 Introduction to Smelting Iron

 Your instructor, Darrell Markewitz, is well known as a specialist in the Viking Age.
 He consulted on the Smithsonian's 'Vikings - North Atlantic Saga' and the Newfoundland Museum's 'Full Circle - First Contact'.
 He designed and produced the exhibit 'World of the Norse' for the Cranbrook Institute of Science and the 'Norse Encampment' living history program for Parks Canada.
 In 2001, he was part of a special research team at L'Anse aux Meadows NHSC working on presenting Viking Age iron smelting at the site.
 Since then he has lead a series of experimental iron smelts, attempting to discover lost techniques as they might have been used by the Norse undertaken by the Dark Ages Re-creation Company.
 He is one of the core group of demonstrators and team leaders behind the highly successful 'Early Iron Symposium' - an annual event held at the Farmers Museum in Cooperstown NY.
-Up to the start of 2006, he has worked on over twenty smelts using a range of equipment,.
+He continues to research, experiment into specifically 'Pre-Medieval' bloomery furnaces.
+As well as providing academic papers, he has worked on projects in Canada, the USA, the UK and Europe.

-Introduction to Smelting Iron is an intensive hands on program, roughly 14 hours in duration.
+Introduction to Smelting Iron is an intensive hands on program, roughly 18 hours in duration.
 Students will prepare materials, build a smelter, then fire it to produce a workable iron bloom.
-The 'Econo Norse' smelter that will be used was designed to be quickly constructed of easily obtained materials.
-It is fired with charcoal and uses an electric blower for air supply.
-A bloom weighing roughly 15 lbs is expected from use of about 40 lbs of ore.
-Econo Norse Smelter
+A bloom weighing roughly 3 - 5 kg is expected from use of about 30 kg of ore.

 A number of video segments showing past smelts can be found on Darrell's YouTube channel